Alejogb1/job-board/blog-data/can-a-3d-hyperplane-be-used-for-multi-class-svm-training-with-3-features.md

 id: "can-a-3d-hyperplane-be-used-for-multi-class-svm-training-with-3-features"
 ---

-, let’s tackle this.
 A question about 3d hyperplanes and multi-class svm with three features – it's a topic I've encountered quite a few times, and I’ve definitely seen the confusion it can spark.
 Let's get into the weeds a bit.

 The core idea here revolves around how Support Vector Machines (SVMs) function and how they extend to handle more than two classes.
 Now, when we talk about _features_, think of these as the dimensions of your data.
 In this case, you've got three.
 So each data point can be envisioned as existing in a 3D space – think of it as a point in a room where 'x', 'y', and 'z' are your three features.
 Now, an svm, in its simplest binary form, essentially tries to find the best _plane_ (not hyperplane here, a simple 2d plane because the space is 3d) to divide these data points into two classes.
 This plane is defined by a normal vector and a bias (or offset) – that's how it's oriented and positioned in this 3d room.